Coverage & Rent Increases

 Some Units Have Limited Rent Control Coverage

 Single Family Homes/CondosYou do not have full rent control protection if you live in a single family home (note that a single family home with an illegal in-law unit counts as a 2 unit building) or a condominium and you (and your roommates) moved in on or after January 1, 1996.
-While these units do not have limits on rent increases, they do have "just cause" eviction protection, meaning you can only be evicted for one of 14 just causes.
+While these units do not usually have limits on rent increases, they do have "just cause" eviction protection, meaning you can only be evicted for one of the just causes.

 Exception: If you live in a condo where the subdivider of the building still owns the condos, you have full rent control protection.